Neutral / cushion / high arch

 The countless lugs using different shapes are the most apparent features of the outsole.
 It provides multi-directional grip to the runner.
 The brand-exclusive Wet Traction Contagrip works as designed as it allows the runner serious traction in wet conditions.
 There is decent flexibility in this shoe in spite of the thick cushioning and outsole rubber because of the flex grooves in the forefoot.

 Salomon uses a mix of injection molded and compression molded EVA in the midsole of the X-Scream Foil.
 They span the entire length of the shoe for consistent cushioning and enhanced transition through the gait cycle.
 The softer foam lies on top of the firmer foam for the right blend of cushioning and responsiveness.
 A ProFeel film between the midsole and the outsole protects the foot against sharp objects.

 The upper of the Salomon X-Scream Foil is entirely seamless.
-It relies on the proprietary SensiFit overlays to lock down the foot and provide support right where the runner needs it.
+Same as in the popular Salomon Speedcross 5, it relies on the proprietary SensiFit overlays to lock down the foot and provide support right where the runner needs it.
 Salomon partners the overlays with a very luxurious bootie for more of that foot-hugging support and comfort.
 The heel uses an EVA heel cup for stability and support in the rear section of the shoe.
 Inside the shoe is an Ortholite Sockliner that offers anti-microbial and anti-odor properties.
 It also enhances the cushioning of the X-Scream Foil.